jfricano/StreamOtter/SECURITY.md

 ## Supported versions

 StreamOtter is pre-1.0.
 Security fixes go into the most recent release only: currently the `0.1.x` line, including its release candidates.
-All five `@streamotter/*` packages are released together, so update them together.
+All six packages (`streamotter` and the five `@streamotter/*` packages) are released together, so update them together.

 ## Reporting a vulnerability